SpadePy/simple-license-login-system/README.md

-# simple-license-login-system
-a simple license-login terminal system
+# Terminal License Login system
+**Note: This is a simple system, im currently working on an Advanced version, with DB's, better handling, sessions, GUI?, and more**

+# Uploading / Finishing up code.